je-jo/business-card-project/README.md

 ### Observations

 This deceptively simple page has some unique layout challenges.
 I especially liked the footer that goes from horizontal on small screens to vertical on large screens.
-This was supposed to be a project to practice SASS, but I also took time to look into web performance, inspired by [this great writeup](https://github.com/achaverrar/frontend-mentor-challenges/blob/main/product-preview-card-component/README.md) of a front-end process by [@achaverrar](https://github.com/achaverrar).
+It was supposed to be a project to practice SASS, but I also took time to look into web performance, inspired by [this great writeup](https://github.com/achaverrar/frontend-mentor-challenges/blob/main/product-preview-card-component/README.md) of a front-end process by [@achaverrar](https://github.com/achaverrar).
+The page now has a Lighthouse score of 100!

 ### Useful resources and tools